openjdk/jdk/src/java.base/share/man/java.md

     expensive operations.
 Using a lower value will cause heap memory to be uncommitted earlier, at the risk of soon having to commit it again.

+`-XX:+UseShenandoahGC`
+:   Enables the use of the Shenandoah garbage collector.
+This is a low pause
+    time, concurrent garbage collector.
+Its pause times are not proportional to the size of the heap.
+Shenandoah garbage collector can work with compressed pointers.
+See `-XX:UseCompressedOops` for further information about compressed oops.

+`-XX:ShenandoahGCMode=`*mode*
+:   Sets the GC mode for Shenandoah GC to use.
+By default, this option is set
+    to `satb`.
+Among other things, this defines which barriers are in use.
+    Possible mode values include the following:

+    `satb`
+    :   Snapshot-at-the-beginning concurrent GC (three pass mark-evac-update).

+    `passive`
+    :   Stop the world GC only (either degenerated or full).
+This mode is diagnostic, and must be enabled via `-XX:+UnlockDiagnosticVMOptions`.

+    `generational`
+    :   Generational concurrent GC.

+`-XX:ShenandoahGCHeuristics=`*heuristics*
+:   Sets the heuristics for Shenandoah GC to use.
+By default, this option is
+    set to `adaptive`.
+This fine-tunes the GC mode selected, by choosing when to start the GC, how much to process on each cycle, and what other features to automatically enable.
+Possible heuristics are following:

+    `adaptive`
+    :   To maintain the given amount of free heap at all times, even during the GC cycle.

+    `static`
+    :   Trigger GC when free heap falls below the ShenandoahMinFreeThreshold.

+    `aggressive`
+    :   Run GC continuously, try to evacuate everything.

+    `compact`
+    :   Run GC more frequently and with deeper targets to free up more memory.

 ## Deprecated Java Options

 These `java` options are deprecated and might be removed in a future JDK